 In French, éthique is quite simply “ethics” or “ethical”.
 It’s a nice name, and works well for a brand that’s producing natural beauty bars.
 Since trying them, I’ve found that not only do they have simple, natural ingredients, they also last longer, and their compostable cardboard packaging reduces waste too.

-The four beauty bars that I selected from their range are their Bliss Bar* for face cleansing, Glow solid deodorant*, Heali Kiwi shampoo bar* and The Guardian solid conditioner*.
+The four beauty bars that I selected from their range are their Bliss Bar* for face cleansing, solid deodorant*, Heali Kiwi shampoo bar* and The Guardian solid conditioner*.
 Truth be told, I’m saving the shampoo and conditioner bars for an upcoming festival, but the cleanser and deodorant have been brilliant.

 Just add water